Last updated 28 June

 We have put together a series of Sunday resources for you to use with the family along-side the Sunday Online service, or at any point in the week.

-Nick and Becky Drake are running a children’s worship time on Saturday and Wednesday at 4pm.
+Nick and Becky Drake are running a weekly children’s worship time.
 Head to their Worship For Everyone Facebook page to watch.

 Greyfrairs Toddlers team are putting out a series of videos and resources, from craft videos, to singing and stories, plus lots of links those with Toddlers might find helpful.
 You can find them all on their Facebook Group.